RockefellerArchiveCenter/archivematica-local/transferAndSetup.md

 *  transfers with multiple versions of digitized files
 *  transfer with metadata, such as an archivesspaceids.csv or rights.csv
 *  transfers with manually normalized files
-*  transfers with submission documention
+*  transfers with submission documentation

 As these are the vast majority of our use cases, all transfers ingested into Archivematica should be in a structured directory.
 A structured directory includes the following subdirectories: